filamentphp/filament/packages/panels/docs/08-users.md

 ## Authorizing access to Resources

-See the [Authorization](resources/getting-started#authorization) in the Resource documentation for controlling access to Resource pages and their data.
+See the [Authorization](resources/getting-started#authorization) section in the Resource documentation for controlling access to Resource pages and their data records.

 ## Setting up user avatars